LiangSun617/Integrate-Large-Data-Sets/README.md

 This is my report of introducing and sharing my experience in dealing with large data sets at a student workshop at Penn State.

+#### All the data shown here are from public database, or fabricated for illustration purpose.
+No restricted data are leaked.

 ---

 #### Outline